caiovincius/SIESTA-Shell-Tools/SIESTA-PDOS-Utility/README.md

 ## Modes:
 - There are two modes to run this script:
-   1. Interative mode:
+   1. Interactive mode:
                    ./script_PDOS_plot file1.PDOS file2.bands
    2. Terminal commands mode:
                    ./script_PDOS_plot file1.bands file2.PDOS --options

-   If you choose the interative mode, a lot of options will appear and you have to select what do you want to do.
+   If you choose the interactive mode, a lot of options will appear and you have to select what do you want to do.
 While the terminal commands mode, as all the options are selected with only one command line, the calculation will be done immediately

-### Important: If you don't use any terminal command options, the script will automatically start the INTERATIVE MODE.
+### Important: If you don't use any terminal command options, the script will automatically start the INTERACTIVE MODE.

 ## Terminal Commands